NavigationContentFooter

 The impact of preferred Projects

-When you perform an action on Scaleway Object Storage resources using a third-party API or CLI, such as the AWS CLI, MinIOClient or Rclone, you are using tools based on a standard S3 programming interface.
+When you perform an action on Scaleway Object Storage resources using a third-party API or CLI, such as the AWS CLI, MinIOClient or Rclone, you are using tools based on a standard Amazon S3 programming interface.
 This standard interface does not accept Project ID as a parameter.
 Therefore, when you create a Scaleway API key with IAM, you are prompted to specify the API key’s preferred Project for Object Storage.
 This API key will always use this Project when carrying out Object Storage actions via any API/CLI.
 The preferred Project is specified when creating the API key (or can be edited at a later date).

 Important